DoanCongPho/FinalMobileApp/README.md

 ---

-**Note**: This is a student project developed as part of the Mobile Application Development curriculum.
-It demonstrates modern Android development practices and comprehensive app functionality.
+**Note**: This is a group project developed as part of the Mobile Application Development curriculum.
+It demonstrates modern Android development practices, collaborative software development, and comprehensive app functionality.